Welfare economics: the perils of Potential Pareto (part 2 of a series)

 Or not.
 What Scitovsky showed, quite definitively, is that the Potential Pareto criterion is incoherent as a measure of economic efficiency.
 It just doesn’t work.
 In a fallen world, it may in practice be used to evaluate potential changes, just as in a fallen world interpersonal comparisons of utility are used to evaluate changes.
 Both are equally (un)scientific under the axioms of liberal economics.
 Scitovsky proved that, in general, it is simply not possible to score the efficiency of a change without taking into account effects both on output and on distribution.
 The two are not independent, except in the special case illustrated by Figure 1.

 Scitovsky didn’t think he was destroying the Potential Pareto criterion entirely.
-He pointed out that, for some distributions, reversals.
+He pointed out that, for some distributions, reversals are not possible.
 Panel 5 of Figure 2 divides the utility possibilities frontier after the proposed change into distributions that are Pareto-improving (which implies making actual, full compensation for the change), into regions that are reversable and therefore not rankable as efficiency improvements, and into regions that are Potential Pareto but not Pareto and still irreversible.
 Scitovsky thought that changes that led to these distributions might still scored as efficiency increasing under Kaldor-Hicks-Hotelling logic.
 It took subsequent work to show that, no, even these irreversible regions aren’t safe.
 (See Blackorby and Donaldson for a mathematical review.)
 Scitovsky’s proposed modification of the Kaldor-Hicks criterion is intransitive, permitting cycles if more than two projects are compared.
 Project A can be “more efficient” than the status quo, Project B can be “more efficient” than Project A, but the status quo can be “more efficient” that Project B. Hmm.
 Panel 6 of Figure 2 shows an example.
 I won’t go through it in detail, but if you’ve understood the diagrams, you should be able to persuade yourself that 1) each transition is both Kaldor-Hicks efficient and irreversible; 2) there is no coherent efficiency ordering between them.

-Note that while it is impossible to rank alternatives at arbitrary distributions, it is possible to rank projects if we fix a distribution.
+While it is impossible to rank alternatives at arbitrary distributions, it is possible to rank projects if we fix a distribution.
 In Figure 2, Panel 2, extend a “distribution ray” outward from the origin at any angle.
 The outermost project is preferred.
 At a slight angle, when Kaldor enjoys most of the output, the bourbon-producing status quo is preferable.
 At a steep angle, when it is Hicks who will do most of the consuming, the wine-drenched rezoning is preferable.
 There is some distribution where both Kaldor and Hicks would be indifferent to the proposed rezoning, where the curves cross.

 Given the rather elaborate story we told to rationalize the shape of the curves in Figure 2, you might wonder whether we might rescue a “scientific” efficiency from value-laden distributional concerns by suggesting that these “reversals” and “intransitivities” are rare, pathological cases that can in practice be ignored.
 They are not.
 We will encounter a simpler example soon.
 The likelihood that these sorts of issues arise increases with the number of people and goods in an economy, unless you restrict the form of peoples’ utility functions unrealistically.
 Allowing for (nearly) unrestricted preferences (people are assumed always to prefer more goods to less or to have the option of “free disposal”), the only projects that can be ranked independently of distribution are those that increase the number of some goods and services without any cost in availability of other goods or services, an analog to Pareto efficiency in the sphere of production.